Eromanga Sensei: Light novel

+Volumes

 Manga

 A manga adaptation illustrated by Rin has been serialized in ASCII Media Works' Dengeki Daioh magazine from May 27, 2014 to May 27, 2021.
 The manga has been compiled into twelve tankōbon volumes since November 10, 2014.
 Dark Horse Comics licensed the series in North America and released the first three volumes.
 In July 2020, the manga became one of seven titles to be removed from Books Kinokuniya in Australia for claims of promoting child pornography.

 A spin-off manga focusing on the character Elf Yamada began serialization in the September issue of Dengeki Daioh on July 27, 2018.
 It ended on November 27, 2019 and was collected into three volumes.

 Anime

 An anime television series adaptation is directed by Ryohei Takeshita, written by Tatsuya Takahashi, and produced by Shinichiro Kashiwada and Aniplex, featuring animation by the studio A-1 Pictures.
 It was announced in September 2016 via a Nico Nico Live stream.
-On January 8, 2017, Ryohei announced that he will recruit more animatiors via Twitter.
+On January 8, 2017, Ryohei announced that he will recruit more animators via Twitter.
 The anime aired from April 9 to June 25, 2017.
 Two original video animation episodes were scheduled to be released in 2018 but were pushed back to January 16, 2019.
 The opening theme is "Hitorigoto" (ヒトリゴト, Soliloquy) by ClariS, and the ending theme is "Adrenaline!!!" by TrySail, with episode 8 featuring "Natsuiro Koi Hanabi" (夏色恋花火, The Summer Colored Fireworks of Love) by Akane Fujita.
 Aniplex of America has licensed the series in North America.
-Crunchyroll added the anime series and was available in North America, Central America, South America, Australia, United Kingdom, Ireland and New Zealand.
+Crunchyroll licensed the series for release in the Americas, Australia, New Zealand, United Kingdom and Ireland.

+Episodes

 Reception

 The light novel had a million copies in print as of April 2017.

 Reviewing Eromanga Sensei, THEM Anime Reviews wrote that between the two principal female characters featured in the series besides Sagiri, Elf is the "better one" compared to Muramasa.
 The website also wrote, "Elf, like Masamune, is a 'light novelist', and she's apparently much more successful at it than he is.
 She goofs off most of the time, only doing actual writing when the mood strikes her.
 Elf is also a bit of an egomaniac- though in fairness, she DOES have a nice smile- and at the beginning of the show she moves in next door to Masamune.
 Of course she comes to love him- ALL the girls in this show love him.
 She at least does exhibit flashes of self-awareness, and even humor."